pfknight8/SolarSysQuack/README.md

 ---
 ## Features

-- [ ] Display made entirely out of CSS w/o imported assets
+- [ ] Planets are made entirely out of CSS w/o imported assets
-- [ ] Planets can be selected to display an info 'page'
+- [ ] Planets can be selected to display modal with a brief synopsis of the planet info
+- [ ] The modal can be clicked to view more information about each planet on their info 'page'
+- [ ] The additional planet info can be shown by clicking the respective links on the nav bar
-- [ ] Planet moons, if applicable, are also displayed with info 'page' of planet
+- [ ] Planet moons, if applicable, are also displayed on info 'page' of planet
-- [ ] Moons of planets can be selected to display own info 'page' (+MVP)
+- [ ] Moons of planets can be shown when the Moons link on the navbar is clicked
-- [ ]

 ---
 ## Screenshots